-You are probably finding your 28-month-old is changing quickly, developing new skills and some adorable—and sometimes challenging—personality traits.
+Your 28-month-old is probably changing quickly, developing new skills and some adorable—albeit sometimes challenging—personality traits.

 Average weight for a 28-month-old is around 28.1 pounds for girls and 29.3 pounds for boys.
-Average height is around 35.0 inches for girls and 35.4 inches for boys, according to the US Centers for Disease Control.
+Average height is around 35 inches for girls and 35.4 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

-• Speech.
+- Speech.
 When it comes to language, your child is catching on quickly, learning new words at an astounding rate.
-Her grammar on the other hand, still needs a little work.
-Don’t be concerned about correcting your kid at this age.
-Over time, she'll learn how to use language properly by listening to others.
-A 28-month-old not talking may need early intervention for a little extra speech help, so talk to the pediatrician if you suspect your child is behind verbally.
+Their grammar, on the other hand, still needs a little work.
+Don’t sweat it!
+You can gently correct, but over time they'll learn how to use language properly by listening to others.
+At this age, they should be repeating two digits, identifying and naming 10 to 15 pictures and using pronouns, such as “I,” “me” and “you.”
+A 28-month-old who’s not talking may need early intervention for a little extra speech help, so talk to the pediatrician if you suspect your child is behind verbally.

-• Trouble with Transitions.
+- Trouble with transitions.
 It might be tough for your kid to stop playing and get dressed, or to quit splashing in that puddle and walk the rest of the way to school.
-Lots of patience and verbal warnings can help you get her moving along.
+Lots of patience and verbal warnings can help you get your 28-month-old moving along.

-• Little Helper.
-She probably can now follow directions—with up to four steps—and likes to pitch in and help with chores or errands.
+- A desire to help.
+Your toddler can probably now follow directions—with up to four steps—and likes to pitch in and help with chores or errands.

 Health is always a top concern for parents, and this age is no different.
 Some common health questions parents of 28-month-olds have are: